Jonatek/cpp_nibbler/README.md

 # GitHub Workflow - Work as a Team

+I know this is a little project, but I want to do it properly, and show to you how we should work as a group/team.
+I may be too much.
+BUT I STILL THINK, that we must start to work like this, or we will fall back on our bad style of teamworking.
+SO PLEASE, PROVE IT TO ME THAT WE CAN MAKE IT.
+I think everyone on us, can be really fluent with git.
+At the start you may think that it's may not be really usefull, but more you masteries it, more you will want to use it.
+It's really way more usefull that ANYTHING else, to manage a code repository.

 GitHub Flow is a lightweight, branch-based workflow that supports teams and projects where deployments are made regularly.
 This guide explains how and why GitHub Flow works.